qaaqit/QaaqConnect30/replit.md

 User data: Connected to QAAQ admin database with 12 authentic maritime users including sailors with ship details and local guides in major ports
-Future features: CPSS (Country/Port/Suburb/Service) tree breadcrumb for maritime meetups and local tours Admin shield location: Keep admin shield in header top right corner (not in bottom navigation)
+Future features: CPSS (Country/Port/Suburb/Service) tree breadcrumb for maritime meetups and local tours Admin shield location: Keep admin shield in header top right corner (not in bottom navigation) Header visibility: Show white header only for admin users, regular users should not see the header

 ## System Architecture